gigwegbe/liquid-ai-competition-smart-guage-system/README.md

 - Refresh if needed: If the app doesn’t load immediately, try refreshing the page in your browser.

+## Optional: Jetson / Edge Setup

+If using Jetson or similar edge hardware:
+Use vlm_processor_jetson.py for hardware‐specific optimizations
+Verify any special dependencies (e.g. CUDA, camera drivers) Adjust configuration / paths as needed

 ## TODO
 - update video
 - install on jetson (check the vlm_processor_jetson)